graphhopper/graphhopper-ios/README.md

 1. Head over to [graphhopper-ios-sample](graphhopper-ios-sample)
 and follow the instructions there.
 This is the easiest way to get started.

-2. Manually add *graphhopper.xcodeproj* to your Xcode project.
+2. (untested) Manually add *graphhopper.xcodeproj* to your Xcode project.
 See the Usage section below.

 ## Community